 What is the average life span of a cedar roof?

 The life expectancy of a roof will vary depending on many factors.
 Some of these factors include the following: age, environment of installation area, quality of wood, quality of installation, care and maintenance performed, foot traffic, and amount of overhanging trees.
 The CSSB administers a Manufacturer's Lifetime Limited Warranty on behalf of its manufacturing members.
-If more specific information about your roof is required, the CSSB suggests that you hire a professional Approved Installer or obtain a roof inspection to provide you with an experienced, local assessment.
+If more specific information about your roof is required, the CSSB suggests that you hire a professional Member Contractor/Installer or obtain a roof inspection to provide you with an experienced, local assessment.

 The longevity of a roof depends on many things: the grade and quality of the product used, the quality of the application, climate, salt-water proximity, exposure, and maintenance.